chaitu-ycr/chaitu-ycr.github.io/README.md

 - 👋 Hi, I’m @chaitanya-ycr -aka software and system tester 😛
-- 🌱 I’m currently using Python 🐍 for Automation and Tools developement
-- 💞️ I’m looking to collaborate on Python 🐍 automation projects and Automotive 🚗 related projects
+- 🌱 I’m using Python 🐍 for Automation.
+I would love 💞️ to collaborate on Python 🐍 automation projects and Automotive 🚗 related projects

 ### Want to connect/know about me 👇
 👉🏽 📑 [LinkedIn](https://www.linkedin.com/in/chaitanya-ycr/) <br>